snebo/Ceaser_cypher/README.md

 | encrypt      | returns the encrypted messaged.
 It can be passed a second argument to change the encryption key                                                                 |

 ## note
+- use 'rspec' in the root directory to run the tests XD although, all should pass